AI Detection Setup Guide

 Overview

-The VTX/VRX system supports real-time AI object detection overlay on the video stream.
-This feature uses the voxl-tflite-server and voxl-vtx services running on the drone/VTX to detect objects in the camera feed and transmit bounding box data to the voxl-vrx service running on the VRX for rendering on the display or goggles.
+The VTX/VRX system supports a real-time AI overlay on the video stream: an onboard service detects or tracks objects in the camera feed, voxl-vtx transmits the bounding box data alongside the video, and voxl-vrx renders the boxes (with optional labels) on the display or goggles.

 How It Works

-voxl-vtxprocess then subscribes to thetflite_datapipe created byvoxl-tflite-serverand transmits the object detection data to the VRX - VRX (Ground Unit): The
+voxl-vtxsubscribes to the pipe named byai_detection_sourcein the active video profile and transmits the detection data to the VRX - VRX (Ground Unit):

-voxl-vrxprocess receives the object detection data and renders bounding boxes with optional labels on the video display
+voxl-vrxreceives the detection data and renders bounding boxes with optional labels on the video display

 Prerequisites